dcahal/learning/pyfe/notes/7notes.md

 ## The file handle is NOT the file.
 Treat this bridge as its own item.
+It also sets "permissions" the script can have over the file. read, write, append, rw (r+)

 ## str.find is not grep
 str.find returns the index of the first character where the matching pattern is found.